Roger Davies (astrophysicist): Career and research

-Davies took his first degree in physics at University College London and his PhD at the Institute of Astronomy and Churchill College, Cambridge.
+Davies took his first degree in physics at University College London (UCL) and his PhD at the Institute of Astronomy and Churchill College, Cambridge.
 Posts at Lick Observatory, California, then Cambridge and Kitt Peak National Observatory, Arizona, followed.
 While at Kitt Peak he became part of the Seven Samurai collaboration which surveyed the distances and velocities of 400 nearby elliptical galaxies, discovering the Great Attractor, at that time thought to be pulling the Milky Way and other galaxies in the direction of the constellations of Hydra and Centaurus.

 Returning to the UK, Davies was based in Oxford leading the team that developed a proposal for UK participation in an 8-m telescope project which ultimately led to the establishment of the Gemini Observatory, twin 8m telescopes in Hawaii and Chile.
 He became Head of Astronomy at Durham University in 1994 where he developed his interest in integral field spectroscopy and played a leading role in building instruments for Gemini (GMOS) and the William Herschel Telescope (SAURON).
-He used these to map the motions and composition of the gas and stars in galaxies leading to new insights into galaxy evolution.
+He used these to map the motions and composition of the gas and stars in galaxies leading to new insights into galaxy evolution and the supermassive black holes they host.

-Davies returned to Oxford in 2002 as Philip Wetton Professor of Astrophysics (a post he holds in conjunction with a fellowship at Christ Church, Oxford) where he pursues research in cosmology and the evolution of galaxies.
-He was Head of the Physics Department from 2005 to 2010 and Head of Astrophysics from 2011 to 2014.
-From 2014 he has been Director of the Oxford Centre for Astrophysical Surveys.
+Davies returned to Oxford in 2002 as the first Philip Wetton Professor of Astrophysics (a post he held in conjunction with a Studentship at Christ Church, Oxford) to pursue research in cosmology and the evolution of galaxies.
+He was head of the physics department from 2005 to 2010 and head of astrophysics from 2011 to 2014.
+From 2014 to 2022 he was the founding director of the Oxford Hintze Centre for Astrophysical Surveys.

-As President of the Royal Astronomical Society between 2010 and 2012, Davies worked with the RAS community to make the continued case for astronomy and geophysics, an area in which the UK excels.
+He is a Fellow of UCL, of the Royal Astronomical Society and of the Institute of Physics.
+He holds an honorary degree from University Claude Bernard in Lyon, France.
+He was President of the Royal Astronomical Society between 2010 and 2012, and President of the European Astronomical Society from 2017-2024.
+In 2021 he was awarded the Fred Hoyle Medal and Prize by the Institute of Physics for "seminal contributions to understanding the nature and evolution of early-type galaxies and developing their use as cosmological probes".
+He was elected to the Association of Universities for Research in Astronomy (AURA) Board of Directors in 2021.